 Teen Titans: One episode of Teen Titans has Raven forced to take three little kids who are potential superheroes to a safe place to stop them from being kidnapped by the Brotherhood of Evil.
 At one point, she and the kids are trying to escape from Monsieur Mallah by riding in a cable-car, and the wire snaps.
 They go plummeting down the mountain in the car, which eventually crashes, but the kids land harmlessly in the snow.
 The two who can talk both promptly sit up and scream, "Again!
 Again!"
 Raven's reply?
 "NO AGAIN."

-The chase scene in the Egghead cartoon "Johnny Smith and Poker Huntas" is interrupted when the Indians stop their cars and the chief says "Hey, guys...isn't this fun?
+The chase scene in the Egghead cartoon "Johnny Smith and Poker Huntas" is interrupted when the Indians stop their cars and the chief says "Hey, guys...isn't this fun?"
+The others chime in "Yeah!
 Let's do it some more!"
 And the chase resumes.

 The New Scooby-Doo Movies episode "The Frickert Fracas" has Shaggy hung up on a grist mill's paddlewheel and constantly getting dunked in the river as a result.
 Scooby tries to help by grabbing his legs, but he winds up in the same boat.
 When Vernon (Maude Frickert's farmhand) finally helps them out, Jonathan Winters comments: